 The initial residency classification will be made at the time the student applies for admission.

-Students may file residency questionnaire forms no later than the second week of the semester to request a review of their residency status.
+Students may file residency questionnaire forms no later than through the second third week of the semester to request a review of their residency status.
 Final residency determination is made by the Office of Admissions and Records.
 Students may appeal the decision.